andreterceiro/dio-kotlin--introduction-and-objectives/README.md

 ```

 In this code above, we are checking if a variable have a null value and in this case setting its value to 1.
 You can't multiply a null.

+**Atention:** the resuting error is a compilation error, not a runtime error.